History of the airline

-After the USSR collapse and after achieving the independence of the Republic of Belarus in 1991 the Belarusian Association of Civil Aviation “Belavia” was formed and inherited the aircraft fleet of the Belarusian Administration.
+After the USSR collapse and after achieving the independence of the Republic of Belarus in 1991 the Belarusian Association of Civil Aviation “Belavia” was formed and it inherited the aircraft fleet of the Belarusian Administration.
 All enterprises of civil aviation of the Republic of Belarus entered into the structure of this integration.

 During 1995- 1997 the international flights to Larnaca, London, Beijing, Rome and Istanbul were started to operate.